AwAction Network Inc. is

 We facilitate this by exposing them to experts with common interest and arranging informational programs and training to keep them informed.

 AwAction Network was created for one main purpose, to empower youths and women improve their behavioral, economic, and social outcomes.
-For AwAction Network, this means, putting a mechanism in place that will enable our target participants to make informed decisions related to their educational and career path.
+For AwAction Network, this means, putting a mechanism in place that will enable our target participants to make informed decisions related to their educational and career path, which will logically have a positive impact on parents/guardians, the community, and participants' behavioral, economic, and social outcomes.

 My desire to contribute to my community’s growth and my childhood triggered the birth of AwAction Network Inc. as a mean to improve behavioral, social, and economic outcomes for youths and their families.
 As far as I can remember, I have been attracted to empowering children, youth, and women.
 I think this is traceable to my upbringing in Senegal (West Africa).
 I grew up in a culture in which women and children's voice is very feeble.